 This blog is one of the ways the NGO Delegates share information about their work and the PCB Meetings.
 We encourage you to comment and/or ask questions.

-By Charles King, North America NGO Delegate
+By Trevor Stratton, North American NGO Delegate

 By Aditia Taslim, Asia and the Pacific NGO Delegate

 Recently, a draft of revisions to the Book of Penal Code, known as KUHP was submitted to the Parliament of Indonesia.
 The revision of KUHP is seen by many civil society organisations and alliances as an insult to the democratic process in Indonesia.
 If approved, the revision will enforce further criminalisation of women, children, indigenous peoples and other marginalised groups, including people living with HIV (PLHIV) and people from the lesbian, gay, bisexual and transgender (LGBT) community.